 FFO is a non-GAAP financial measure that we believe provides useful information to investors.
-Please refer to Management's Discussion and Analysis of Financial Condition and Results of Operations in our Annual Report for a definition and reconciliation of FFO to consolidated net income and FFO per share to net income per share.
+Please refer to Management's Discussion and Analysis of Financial Condition and Results of Operations on pages 70-73 of our Annual Report on Form 10-K for the fiscal year ended December 31, 2017, for a definition and reconciliation of FFO to consolidated net income and FFO per share to net income per share.

 NOI is a non-GAAP financial measure that we believe provides useful information to investors.
-Please refer to Management's Discussion and Analysis of Financial Condition and Results of Operations in our Annual Report for a definition and reconciliation of NOI to consolidated net income and set forth the computations of portfolio NOI and comparable property NOI.
+Please refer to Management's Discussion and Analysis of Financial Condition and Results of Operations on pages 70-73 of our Annual Report on Form 10-K for the fiscal year ended December 31, 2017, for a definition and reconciliation of NOI to consolidated net income and set forth the computations of portfolio NOI and comparable property NOI.